National Library of Sweden, A 229

 The bifolium making up f.
 25/ f.
 30 has been incorrectly placed in the sequence; it should come after the bifolium making up f.
 26 / f.
 29; consequently, ff.
 26r–26v contain text belonging to Obsecro te.

 f.
-31v: full-page miniature: St Katherine with her attributes, a sword and a broken wheel; kneeling in prayer in front of her, the owner of the book, Katherine de Brunfay; below: a banner with her name, ‘KATHERINE DE BRVNFAY’.
+31v: full-page miniature: St Katherine with her attributes, a sword and a broken wheel; kneeling in prayer in front of her, one of the former owners of the book, Katherine de Brunfay; below: a banner with her name, ‘KATHERINE DE BRVNFAY’.

 The rubric notwithstanding, the text corresponds to the Seven Requests edited by Leroquais (1927), lacking, however, the request relating to the disciples.